Chymyst/chymyst-core/docs/roadmap.md

  4 * 5 - do not schedule reactions if queues are full.
 At the moment, RejectedExecutionException is thrown.
 It's best to avoid this.
 Molecules should be accumulated in the bag, to be inspected at a later time (e.g. when some tasks are finished).
 Insert a call at the end of each reaction, to re-inspect the bag.

+ 3 * 4 - Blocking molecule emitter's Future[] API should report errors (failure to give a reply value), while a non-Future API doesn't do this.
+When exception is thrown in the reaction, the Promise will fail.
+Emitting thread could inspect the promise and detect the failure.
+In this way, we can still have some error reporting from exceptions (which was removed in 0.2.0).
+However, a better mechanism could be implemented.

+ 5 * 5 - Implement full error recovery: attach an error handler to a reaction.
+Error handler is another reaction that has an automatic `Throwable` input and otherwise has the same input molecules as the errored reaction. `go { case a(x) + b(y) => ... } recoverWith { (e: Throwable) => go { case a(x) + b(y) => ... } }`
+  Recovery semantics:

+  - Reaction is _disabled_ for the duration of recovery, i.e. no new instances of the reaction can be scheduled.
+  - Recovery handler returns a Policy value which determines whether we:
+    - Run the reaction again, keeping its recovery option (this risks an infinite recovery loop)
+    - Run the reaction again but disable it permanently if it fails next time (or up to retry count)
+    - Disable the reaction permanently and re-emit its consumed inputs back into the soup
+    - Disable the reaction permanently but do not re-emit its inputs

+ 1 * 1 - Implement Reaction.withRetry(retry: Boolean) as another alias to the existing API.
+Also, Reaction.enable(enable: Boolean) ?

+ 5 * 5 - Implement performance metrics either through a given logger or through special molecules.
+ Need to monitor: Bag size at reaction site; arrival rate; consumption rate; reaction error rate; reaction compute time; thread utilization (busy / locked waiting / idle) both for scheduler thread and for worker threads.

  2 * 2 - Detect this condition at the reaction site time:
  A cycle of input molecules being subset of output molecules, possibly spanning several reaction sites (a->b+..., b->c+..., c-> a+...).
 This is a warning if there are nontrivial matchers and an error otherwise.  - This depends on better detection of output environments.